 The same Lord who gave the Israelites water from the rock also promises us, without exception, “I am with you always, even to the end of the age” (Matt.
 28:20; see also 1 Cor.
 10:4).

-Question: What circumstances most make you most want to complain?
+Question: What helps you keep your focus when you’re in the wilderness?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.